AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 I grabbed a handful of lettered blocks.
 Carefully I laid the block with an 'M' on the ground.
 Stacked the o, and then the n.
 I could stop there, but my mind wouldn't let me.
 I added the s and then the t followed by the e and r.
 No matter which block I used it always spelled monster.
 Just like the voices always echoed monster through the curtains blowing in the wind.

 Now came the fun part.
-I growled
+I growled as I stood up and stomped on the first tower.
+I growled louder as I crushed two more.
+I was lifting my foot when a new voice spoke softly from behind me.
+"Aren't we getting a little too old to be playing with blocks?"

+I turned to see a pair of striking ice blue eyes behind me and a smirk on his lips

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTY2OTA4MzIsLTE0ODIyMTc0Myw2Nz
-IyMjAzODcsLTYzOTI5NzY1NywtMzYxOTU2MTA1LC0xMzk1Nzg5
-MDM0LDE3ODg2MDgyMzJdfQ==
+eyJoaXN0b3J5IjpbLTQ5NDMwMjIzNCwtMTQ4MjIxNzQzLDY3Mj
+IyMDM4NywtNjM5Mjk3NjU3LC0zNjE5NTYxMDUsLTEzOTU3ODkw
+MzQsMTc4ODYwODIzMl19
 -->